H3rmt/hyprswitch/README.md

       shift_l, shift_r)
     - `--key <KEY>` The key to used to open the GUI (e.g., tab)
     - `--close <TYPE>` How to close hyprswitch
+        - `mod-key-index` Close when pressing the mod key + key again (e.g., SUPER + TAB) or an index key (1, 2, 3, ...) or clicking on a window in GUI (or pressing escape)
-        - `Index` Close when pressing an index key (1, 2, 3, ...) or clicking on a window in GUI (or pressing escape)
+        - `index` Close when pressing an index key (1, 2, 3, ...) or clicking on a window in GUI (or pressing escape)
+        - `mod-key` Close when pressing the mod key + key again (e.g., SUPER + TAB) or clicking on a window in GUI (or pressing escape)
-        - `ModKeyRelease` Close when releasing the mod key (e.g., SUPER) or clicking on a window in GUI (or pressing escape)
+        - `mod-key-release` Close when releasing the mod key (e.g., SUPER) or clicking on a window in GUI (or pressing escape)
-        - `None` Close when clicking on a window in GUI (or pressing escape)
+        - `none` Close when clicking on a window in GUI (or pressing escape)
     - `--max-switch-offset <MAX_SWITCH_OFFSET>` The maximum offset you can switch to with number keys and is shown in the GUI
     - Same options as `simple` except `--offset` and `--reverse`